KaranPandey05/NatureNurture/documentation.md

 - **Amazon CodeWhisperer**: 30%
 - **Google Gemini**: 50%

-## Summary of Tool Usage
+## Karan Pandey
-- **ChatGPT** was predominantly used during the brainstorming phase for generating ideas and structuring the project, accounting for 70% of usage in that phase.
-It also played a significant role in documentation, where it helped simplify complex concepts.
-- **Amazon CodeWhisperer** was the most utilized tool during the development phase, with 50% usage, providing crucial debugging support and insights into model training.
-- **Google Gemini** was less frequently used overall, primarily contributing to optimization recommendations and targeted resources during model training.
+ChatGPT was mainly used during the brainstorming phase, accounting for 70% of usage as it helped generate ideas and structure the project.
+It also played a significant role in documentation by simplifying complex concepts.
+In the development phase, Amazon CodeWhisperer emerged as the most utilized tool, with 50% usage, providing crucial debugging support and insights into model training.
+Meanwhile, Google Gemini was used less frequently, primarily contributing optimization recommendations and targeted resources during model training.
+Together, these tools enhanced the overall effectiveness of the project.

 ## Alexander Yong
+I utilized Amazon CodeWhisperer and ChatGPT during the front-end development phase.
+With ChatGPT's assistance, I generated ideas and structured components effectively, while Amazon CodeWhisperer provided critical support for debugging and insights into server handling.
+I leveraged these tools to learn how to seamlessly connect the Python Flask back end to the front end, enhancing the overall functionality of the application.
+Additionally, I discovered more efficient ways to layout the website using CSS and HTML, improving the user interface and experience.

 ## Jones Cardoso